nexusecurus/blockterms/README.md

-# NexuSecurus BlockTerms
+# NexuSecurus BlockXicon

-Welcome to the **NexuSecurus BlockTerms** — the to be **world's most comprehensive and dynamic glossary for blockchain and crypto**.
+Welcome to the **NexuSecurus BlockXicon** — the to be **world's most comprehensive and dynamic glossary for blockchain and crypto**.
 We are on a mission to build the largest, most reliable, and up-to-date resource of blockchain-related terms, concepts, and definitions.
-Whether you're just starting in the crypto world or you're an experienced developer, miner, or enthusiast, the NexuSecurus BlockTerms is your go-to reference for all things blockchain.
+Whether you're just starting in the crypto world or you're an experienced developer, miner, or enthusiast, the NexuSecurus BlockXicon is your go-to reference for all things blockchain.

-## Why NexuSecurus BlockTerms?
+## Why NexuSecurus BlockXicon?

 Blockchain and cryptocurrency are rapidly evolving fields with new concepts, terminology, and innovations emerging every day.
 At **NexuSecurus**, we believe that the key to fostering a greater understanding of this space is access to a trusted, user-friendly resource that keeps pace with the industry's growth.